BonelessDonut/Suber-Linux-Shell/README.md

 ## How to run
 You can compile the suber.c source file using gcc or whatever your favorite C compiler is, and it should be able to start running the shell with the executable.

+## Updates

+### 1.0
+I am not sure if I will be making updates to this shell in the future, but here is the first iteration.